 At the root of the depression lies a misinterpretation of the significance of pure surplus income (as the monetary correlative of a surplus expansion).
 In fact it is the monetary equivalent of the new fixed investment of an expansion…..our culture can not be accused of mistaken ideas on pure surplus income as it has been defined…; for on that precise topic it has no ideas whatever………However the phenomena referred to by …”pure surplus income” are well known.
 Entrepreneurs are quite aware that there are times of prosperity in which even a fool can make a profit and other mysterious times in which the brilliant and the prudent may be driven to the wall………. pure surplus income may be identified best by calling it net aggregate savings and viewing them as functionally related to the rate of new fixed investment.
 [CWL 15 152-53]

-We are aware that the greater abundance of basic goods is made possible by the invention, production, installation, and operation of new and better capital equipment and by the development of new skills and techniques; and we are aware that the monetary correlate of any expansion would be pure surplus income (unaccounted for when components of wages and salaries, and dividends).
+We are aware that the greater abundance of basic goods is made possible by the invention, production, installation, and operation of new and better capital equipment and by the development of new skills and techniques; and we are aware that the monetary correlate of any expansion would be pure surplus income (unaccounted for when it is buried and undetected as a component of wages and salaries, and dividends).
 But this pure surplus income would systematically rise as the surplus expansion is in its initial stages and fall to zero as the surplus expansion tapers off; and when surplus income systematically begins its inevitable decline as the surplus expansion tapers and the process turns to a basic expansion, then increasing basic income is required for recipients to purchase the increasing abundance made possible by the new capital equipment.
-People who would consume more have to be paid more.
-The flow of basic incomes must keep pace with the flow of basic products.
-Yet ignorance leads managers, seeking to satisfy the conventional criterion of ever-increasing profits, to reduce basic income by layoffs and contractions in search of the mirage of greater real profit that the economy is not producing.
+People who would consume more must be paid more.
+The flow of basic incomes must keep pace with the flow of a greater abundance of basic products.
+Yet ignorance leads managers, seeking to satisfy the conventional criterion of ever-increasing profits, to reduce basic incomes by layoffs and contractions following the mirage of greater real profit that the economy is not producing.
 Managers do the opposite of what the science of Functional Macroeconomic Dynamics calls for.
 By layoffs and contractions they violate the precepts yielded by normative, scientific macroeconomics.

 We may paraphrase what Lonergan said about pure surplus income with a statement about basic income.

 The first difficulty is psychological.
 The basic and static phases are a sombre world for men brought up on the strong drink of expansion.
 They have to be cured of their appetite for making more and more money so that they may have more money to invest and so make more money and have more money to invest.
-They have to be fitted out with a mentality that will aim at and with a stable going concern and a stable standard of living.
+They have to be fitted out with a mentality that will aim at and be content with a stable going concern and a stable standard of living.
 It is not so easy to effect this change, for as the Wise Man saith, the number of fools is infinite.
-[Anderson and McShane, 2002, 195 quoting Lonergan]
+[CWL 21, 98]]

 On page 114 of CWL 15, Lonergan lists possibilities based upon the relation between the current basic acceleration and the current surplus acceleration.